What are the impacts of water insecurity?

 Waterborne disease and water pollution

-In many LICs and NEEs inadequate sanitation caused by rivers polluted by domestic and industrial waste, open sewers and untreated drinking water enable waterborne diseases to thrive.
+In many LICs and NEEs, inadequate sanitation caused by rivers polluted by domestic and industrial waste, open sewers and untreated drinking water enable waterborne diseases to thrive.
 Unsanitary conditions and unsafe drinking water can cause outbreaks of life-threatening diseases such as cholera and dysentery.
-Productivity also reduces when people have to queue to obtain drinking water from standpipes.
+Productivity also reduces when people queue to obtain drinking water from standpipes.

-The River Ganges, India, is one of the most polluted rivers in the world.
+The Ganges River in India is one of the most polluted rivers in the world.
 The river contains raw human sewage, industrial waste, run-off from pesticides and fertiliser and the ashes of cremated bodies.
 Over one billion litres of raw sewage enter the river every day.
-Despite the high levels of pollution, many people rely on the River Ganges for irrigation, washing and drinking water.
+Despite the high pollution levels, many rely on the River Ganges for irrigation, washing and drinking water.
 Bathing and drinking in the river have become very dangerous.

 Food production

-Agriculture uses 70 per cent of global water supply and suffers the most from water insecurity.
-Those regions of the world that experience low, unreliable rainfall are most at risk from water insecurity.
-Thirty per cent of the world’s wheat, rice and maize are supplied by the USA.
-The country is affected by droughts, which can have an impact on global food production and supply.
+Agriculture uses 70 per cent of the global water supply and suffers the most from water insecurity.
+Those regions that experience low, unreliable rainfall are most at risk from water insecurity.
+The USA supplies thirty per cent of the world’s wheat, rice and maize.
+The country is affected by droughts, which can impact global food production and supply.

 Countries suffering from water insecurity will struggle to irrigate crops, leading to low productivity.
 Low yields reduce the ability of farmers to move from subsistence to commercial farming.